Budgie Toys No.220

 Interestingly, silver trim was also occaisionally applied to the ends of the hydaulic control box behind the cab.
 This was originally part of the Coal Truck design but in reality few cattle trucks would have needed a hydraulic ram.
 When No.220 was assembled this feature became almost hidden but it does appear clearly marked in the illustration on the box.

-Painted metal wheels with treaded tyres were fitted from the start and these remained unchanged despite the production life lasting until 1966 well after other models had been given silver plastic wheels.
+Painted metal wheels with treaded tyres were fitted from the start and these remained unchanged despite the model being in production until 1966, well after other models had been given silver plastic wheels.

 The Cattle Truck was first issued in the usual A1 type boxes without numbers which were soon updated to having small numbers on each picture face (A2).
+Later end-flap numbers were added in place of 'Toys' (A4).
 In 1962 a new box was introduced with large end-flap numbers and the Guiterman name on the picture faces (A8).
 Trade boxes can also be found for this model made of white card and stamped 'Leyland Hippo Cattle Truck'.
 Finally, No.220 appeared in blue & white open-sided window packs with an illustration on the underside (C2).

 Often included in various Budgie Gift Sets, the Cattle Truck must have been a popular toy as many examples have survived.